Cara Mumford Biography

 Artist Statement

-I regard film as visual poetry and have been equally inspired by the mythopoetic work of Maya Deren, the enigmatic storytelling of Darren Aronofsky and the beautiful cinematography found in the films of Luc Besson.
+I regard film as visual poetry and have been equally inspired by the mythopoetic work of Maya Deren, the culturally-specific storytelling of Zacharias Kunuk and the beautiful cinematography found in the early films of Luc Besson.
 Other, less obvious, influences in my work are the paintings of Marc Chagall and the Heisenberg Uncertainty Principle.
 Chagall’s use of symbolism, bright colours and visual storytelling have always inspired my imagination.
 And the Heisenberg Uncertainty Principle is a manifestation of the observer effect, which refers to the difference that is made to an activity or person simply by the act of being observed.

 The common themes that I have seen emerging in my own work are those of empowerment and perceptions of reality.
 By which I mean that if we can simply change the way we perceive our reality, we are then empowered to change our reality.
 This is something I strongly believe in my life and I look forward to having the opportunity to explore it further in my film work, in all its forms and genres.